COVID-19 Vaccination Information for Kids and Teens

 No. The vaccine was developed quickly because scientists received additional money and resources of support from the government.
 This allowed scientists to follow all the typical processes but overlap some steps, which sped up the process.
 Also, it was easy to find volunteers to participate in clinical trials because many were excited by the possibility of receiving the vaccine.
 None of these factors compromised the quality of the trials, and the same processes for safety and effectiveness were followed.

 I’ve read about COVID-19 variants.
-Will the vaccine protect my teen against them?
+Will the vaccine protect my teen or child against them?

 We are still learning about how effective the vaccine is against variants.
 While there may be some decrease in immune response, the vaccine is still largely protective.
 An important step in fighting variants is to ensure as many people as possible get the vaccine.
 The more people who get sick – even mildly – with COVID-19, the more opportunity is presented for the virus to continue to mutate.

-My teenager already had COVID-19.
+My teenager or child already had COVID-19.
 Should they have the vaccine?

 Yes.
 We don’t know how long the immunity lasts from natural illness, and the vaccine is made to create a longer lasting immune response.

-Your child should wait until they are feeling better and no longer need to isolate based on guidelines from the Centers for Disease Control & Prevention.
+Your child or teen should wait until they are feeling better and no longer need to isolate based on guidelines from the Centers for Disease Control & Prevention.

-What if my child has received convalescent plasma treatments?
+What if my child or teen has received convalescent plasma treatments?

-Your child should wait 90 days to get the vaccine after receiving convalescent plasma or monoclonal antibody treatments.
+Your child or teen should wait 90 days to get the vaccine after receiving convalescent plasma or monoclonal antibody treatments.
 Your child’s pediatrician can help you determine when it’s appropriate to get the vaccine.

 Can my child take their normal medications before the shot?